pycontribs/pyrax/docs/cloud_servers.md

 	  Disk: 1200
 	  VCPUs: 8

 So you now have the available images and flavors.
 Suppose you want to create a **512MB Ubuntu 12.04** server; to do this, you can use the `find()` method and the exact name of the image.
-This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably wouldn't have guessed.
+This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably would not have guessed.
 So the easiest way to do this is to check in a less restrictive manner:

 	ubu_image = [img for img in cs.images.list()
 			if "Ubuntu 12.04" in img.name][0]